coiled/benchmarks/README.md

 ## Blogs

-Some these benchmarks have been published in blogs.
+Some of these benchmarks have been published in blogs.
 These are the best source for viewing results:

  - [DataFrames at Scale Comparison: TPC-H](https://docs.coiled.io/blog/tpch.html)